cyrus2281/video-rag/README.md

 ## CLI App

 The CLI app has the following commands:
-- `ingest PATH` - Ingest videos into the database
+- `eat PATH` - Ingest videos into the database
-- `search QUERY` - Search for videos using a natural language query
+- `spit QUERY` - Search for videos using a natural language query
 - `reset` - Reset the database

 To run the app, first install the requirements.